Duloxetine (By mouth)

 - Some medicines can affect how duloxetine works.
 Tell your doctor if you are using any of the following:

-- Buspirone, cimetidine, fentanyl, lithium, St John's wort, theophylline, thioridazine, tramadol, or tryptophan
+- Buspirone, fentanyl, lithium, St John's wort, tramadol, tryptophan, or warfarin

-- Medicine for heart rhythm problems (such as flecainide, propafenone, quinidine)
+- Medicine for heart rhythm problems (including flecainide, propafenone, quinidine)